 Although the different types of schools have a different focus, it mostly covers both the technological part of the blockchain, the bitcoin, and the Cryptome in general, as well as the business and economic links that are related to it.

 The courses are so popular among students.
 For example, in NYU, the professor had to change the original lecture room with a maximum capacity of 180 students to a larger one, which can accommodate up to 225 people.
-Princeton University is already the fifth most popular subject, and even at the University of California at Berkeley, students in the crowded hall are also on the sides to avoid attending a lesson titled “Blockchain, CryptoEconomy and the Future of Technology, Business and Law.”
+Princeton University is already the fifth most popular subject, and even at the University of California at Berkeley, students in the crowded hall are also on the side to avoid attending a lesson titled “Blockchain, CryptoEconomy and the Future of Technology, Business and Law.”